JuliaLang/julia/doc/stdlib/base.rst

 .. function:: nnz(A)

-   Counts the number of nonzero values in A
+   Counts the number of nonzero values in array A (dense or sparse)

 .. function:: scale!(A, k)